Introduction goes here

 7

-Letters of protection with clause volumus for one year for Roger de Burton, clerk, who is setting out to Aquitaine in the king’s service.
+Letters of protection with clause volumus for one year for Roger de Burton, clerk , who is going out to Aquitaine in the king’s service.

 By bill of p.s.